If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 - Newsletter or email

-All of these different mediums will help you in creating a well-rounded affiliate marketing strategy.
+All of these different mediums will help you create a well-rounded affiliate marketing strategy.

 How Much Money Can Brands Make from Affiliate Marketing?